tomohulk/WinSCP/_posts/0001-01-01-Send-WinSCPItem.md

 #### **Description**

-After creating a valid WinSCP Session, this function can be used to send file(s) or folders to the remote host.
+After creating a valid WinSCP Session, this function can be used to send files or folders to the remote host, as well as delete the source files after completion.

 ---